nomeata/haskell-for-readers/haskell-for-readers.md

   ```
   newtype Printer a = Printer (a -> String)
   ```
   is not even a `Functor`: Since a `Printer a` *expects* a value of type `a`, you can’t apply a function `a -> b` anywhere.
-(You could apply a function `b -> a`, and this means that `Printer` is a *contravariant functor*.)
+(You could apply a function `b -> a`; this means that `Printer` is a *contravariant functor*.)

 At a high level, the main advantage of an applicative computation over a monadic is that the *structure of the computation* is static, and can be known ahead of times.
-This is not the case in a monadic computation, because the second argument to `(>>=)` is an opaque function, and only once a concrete `a` was extracted from the first argument do we know what kind of computation comes out of the second.
+This is not the case in a monadic computation, because the second argument to `(>>=)` is an opaque function, and only once a concrete `a` was extracted from the first argument do we know what kind of computation is produced by the second.

 As a concrete example, consider a library that provides a type constructor `AParser` that is an instance of `Applicative`, but *not* of `Monad`.
 You write a parser `p :: AParser a` using this interface.
 Then the library can “run” this parser without actual input, and learn everything it *would* do.
 It could use that to provide a function `describe :: AParser a -> String` that produces a grammar for the given parser, which you can use as documentation, and thus these can never go out of sync.